Korean Chicken Wings

 For non-spicy wings, try Garlic Parmesan Chicken Wings.
 Or coat the wings in the classic Buffalo Wing Sauce and pair with homemade Blue Cheese Dip.

-For similar Korean flavors, these Korean Chicken Rice Bowls are really popular and take less 15 minutes to make, there’s also this quick Korean Beef Ramen Stir Fry, and Kalbi.
+For similar Korean flavors, these Korean Chicken Rice Bowls are really popular and take less 15 minutes to make, or you can try this classic Kalbi.

 Korean Chicken Wing Sauce